 Freehold versus leasehold

 There are more criteria to be met when purchasing leasehold properties using CPF monies than freehold properties.
-For instance, CPF monies cannot be used to finance any property purchase if the lease period is less than 30 years.
-This limitation is not applicable for freehold property as it has an unlimited useful period.
+For instance, CPF monies cannot be used to finance any property purchase if the remaining lease period is less than 30 years.
+This limitation is not applicable for freehold property as the owner has perpetual ownership of the land.
 Banks prefer to hold freehold property as collateral rather than leasehold property.
 This is because leasehold property loses its value exponentially with time due to lease decay.
 Also, banks are more inclined to provide a higher loan-to-value ratio for freehold property as it is deemed to be a safer instrument as compared to leasehold property.
-With a higher LTV ratio, it is easier for freehold property owners to finance their mortgage than for leasehold property owners.
+With a higher LTV ratio, buyers of freehold properties can borrow more against the value of the properties compared with leasehold buyers.

 RealVantage is a real estate co-investment platform which provides our members access to build their own global real estate portfolio with diversification across geographies, sectors and investment strategies.